-Steve is a 23-year old student starting his first year at the Faculty of Law in September 2015.
-In March 2015, he submits a financial aid application showing that he is single with no dependants, and that he will be living in a shared rental apartment during his first year.
+Steve is a 23-year old student starting his first year at the Faculty of Law in September 2019.
+In June 2019, he submits a financial aid application showing that he is single with no dependants, and that he will be living in a shared rental apartment during his first year.

-Steve's mother is a sole-support parent whose 2013 income was \$83,400, and who has two other children under 18.
+Steve's mother is a sole-support parent whose 2016, 2017 and 2018 average income was \$83,400, and who has two other children under 18.
 His father died two years ago.